Regulatory actions for Feb. 22, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Evoq, Inoviq.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Cantargia, Ensysce, Janssen, Jcyte, Regeneron, Treadwell.

 Briefs